Ptrskay3/PySprint/README.md

-# Interferometry
+# Interferometry [2019]

-Interferometry is a simple GUI for interferogram evaluation.
-Heavily under construction.
+Interferometry is a UI for interferogram evaluation.
+Under construction, error handling is non-existant for the time being.
-Advanced description will be added soon.
+I will add an advanced description later on.

 # Lastest upgrades:
   - Added SPP Panel
   - Added some tooltips + Min-max method has new options now.
-  - Added IFFT, calcuating phase comes next
+  - Added IFFT
   - Min-max method now uses a better fitting algorithm, fit report can be displayed
   - Peaks now send values to min-max method
-  - Added Tools --> Generator, currently working on its bugs
+  - Added Tools --> Generator
   - New program structure
   - Added automated detection for load data.

 ### Known issues
-* SPP Panel is under testing
+* SPP Panel might have tons of issues
 * The log dialog produces bugs
-* Evaluation methods can produce wrong results, currently developing them
+* Evaluation methods can produce wrong results
 * The data loading AI sometimes produces unexpected results, currently being reviewed.
 * There might be unnecessary imports
-* Generator core is under development, inconsistencies might occur.
+* Generator core is pre-alpha.
 * Some buttons has no effect yet.

 ### To-do list

-These things will be implemented:
 * ERROR HANDLING!
 * Fourier Transform Method (FFT)
 * Selectable units both for angular frequency and wavelength